 India is having a broad based and extensive tax structure.
 Its main feature is the existence of multiplicity of taxes.
 There are both union government taxes and state government taxes.
 The tax structure includes both direct and indirect taxes.
-In the case of states government indirect taxes play a dominant role, in the composition of tax revenue.
-Among the direct taxes imposed in gift tax etc.
+In the case of states governement indirect taxes play a dominant role, in the composition of tax revenue.
+Among the direct taxes imposed in 3/27

 India, the most important is income tax.
-Other prominent taxes are wealth tax capital gains tax, taxes levied by the union government are income tax, corporation tax, central excise duties, wealth tax, gift tax, custom duties etc. The state governments main taxes are land revenue, sale tax, state excise duties entertainment tax, stamp and registration duties etc. The gross tax revenue of the Central Government grew by 17.6 percent and 19.9 percent in 2003-04 and 2004 - 05, respectively.
+Other prominent taxes are wealth tax capital gains tax, gift tax etc.

+The indirect taxes in India Consists of excise duties, customs duties, etc. The important taxes levied by the union government are income tax, corporation tax, central excise duties, wealth tax, gift tax, custom duties etc. The state governments main taxes are land revenue, sale tax, state excise duties entertainment tax, stamp and registration duties etc. The gross tax revenue of the Central Government grew by 17.6 percent and 19.9 percent in 2003-04 and 2004 - 05, respectively.